AliceBryer/Professional-README-Generator/README.md

 ```
 ## Usage
 ```
-In your terminal run the command `node index.js` .
-Make sure you are in the parent file of the index.js file (which in this case is the Source folder)
+In your terminal run the command `node index.js`.
+Make sure you are in the parent file of the index.js file (which in this case is the Source folder).
 ```

 ## Contributing